 📌 Introduction

-function in SAS comes into play.
+In data analysis, raw data often comes as character strings—even when the values are clearly numeric or dates.
+That’s where the INPUT function in SAS comes into play.
 It allows you to convert character data into numeric or date values, making it suitable for calculations, filtering, and modeling.

 In this blog, we’ll cover: